mperrin/mcfost-python/docs/observations.rst

 Examples and more docs to be added.

-Requires File Formats and Organization
+Required File Formats and Organization
 ----------------------------------------

 These are by design precisely compatible with the organization scheme adopted by ``MCRE``, the IDL Monte Carlo Results Explorer package by Perrin et al.